Empowering Robot Path Planning with Large Language Models: osmAG Map Topology & Hierarchy Comprehension with LLMs: Experiments

 \subsection{Prompt Engineering Experiment}

-As mentioned in Section \ref{subsec:PromptEngineering}, we have been using three levels of prompts to test ChatGPT-3.5 (gpt-3.5-turbo-0125) and ChatGPT-4.0 (gpt-4-0125-preview)'s osmAG topology understanding performance.
-The outcomes are presented in Table \ref{table:ag_varient}, where, contrary to expectations, including an example in the prompt does not necessarily leads to improved performance.
-Still we choose Level 3 as our prompt in training dataset for topological tasks, since it is slightly better.
+As discussed in Section \ref{subsec:PromptEngineering}, we tested ChatGPT-3.5 (gpt-3.5-turbo-0125) and ChatGPT-4 (gpt-4-0125-preview)'s understanding of osmAG path planning using three prompt levels.
+The results, shown in Table \ref{table:ag_varient}, reveal that including an example in the prompt does not always enhance performance.
+However, we opted for Level 3 prompts in our training dataset for topological tasks due to its marginally better results.